-During medieval times, Carnaval was not recognized by the authorities but was celebrated by the people and it was in Venice during the Renaissance period that it became very popular and splendidly colorful and members of the Senate actually presided over the festivities and dancing.
+During medieval times, Carnaval was not recognized by the authorities but was celebrated by the people and it was in Venice during the Renaissance period that it became very popular and splendidly colorful with members of the Senate presiding over the festivities and dancing.
 At the beginning of the 18th Century the Paris Opera made these dances with masks very popular.

-Today Carnaval is most famous in Rio de Janeiro - Brazil, Santa Cruz de Tenerife, and New Orleans - Louisiana (where it is called Mardi Gras).
-Mardi Gras (French) means Fat Tuesday in reference to the Tuesday before Ash Wednesday.
-Traditionally, as Lent begins the next day and people won't be able to eat meat for another 40 days people spent the Mardi Gras holiday eating a lot of meat and by the last day (Tuesday) were very very full!!!
-In Spanish we call Fat Tuesday "Mártes Gordo".
+Today Carnaval is most famous in Rio de Janeiro, Brazil, Santa Cruz de Tenerife, and New Orleans, Louisiana (where it is called Mardi Gras).
+Mardi Gras means Fat Tuesday in French and refers to the Tuesday before Ash Wednesday.
+Traditionally, as Lent begins on Ash Wednesday, and people won't be able to eat meat for another 40 days, they spend the Mardi Gras holiday eating a lot of meat and by the last day (Tuesday) were very very full, thus the name.